GSA/digitalgov.gov/content/topics/social-media/_index.md

 featured_links:
   title: "Social media: Essential knowledge"
   resources:
-    - title: "6 important factors to consider for digital advertising in government"
+    - title: "Six important factors to consider for digital advertising in government"
       summary: "Learn about the benefits and potential pitfalls of digital advertising and paid media."
       href: "https://digital.gov/2022/10/18/6-important-factors-to-consider-for-digital-advertising-in-government"
     - title: "Guidelines for the secure use of social media"